- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

 The Most Accurate Way to View The 3rd Edition of Orlicky’s MRP

-In my view, Orlicky’s MRP 3rd edition is merely a way for JIT/Lean proponents to worm their way into MRP and to try to get companies to change their MRP systems into order to conform with JIT and Lean principles.
+In my view, Orlicky’s MRP 3rd edition is merely a way for JIT/Lean proponents to worm their way into MRP and try to get companies to change their MRP systems to conform with JIT and Lean principles.

-To explain why this is so problematic, we need to revisit the history of JIT and Lean briefly.
+To explain why this is so problematic, we need to revisit JIT and Lean’s history briefly.

 The History of JIT and Lean

 JIT was first introduced outside of Japan in the 1980s.
 JIT was a highly inaccurate presentation of parts of the Toyota Production System.
-At the time, Toyota (as well as other Japanese manufacturers) were attaining quality levels that no other automobile manufacturers from other countries could match (and continue to maintain).
-The TPS developed during the postwar period and is based upon very low levels of waste.
-However, it was brought over to countries outside of Japan by consultants, and consultants grossly oversimplified the TPS and JIT.
+At the time, Toyota (and other Japanese manufacturers) attained quality levels that no other automobile manufacturers from other countries could match (and continue to maintain).
+The TPS developed during the postwar period and is based upon deficient levels of waste.
+However, it was brought over to countries outside Japan by consultants, and consultants grossly oversimplified the TPS and JIT.
 Important things that the TPS/JIT consultants left out included the following: